dansantander/ruby-slackbot/README.md

 ## Getting Started

 ### Prerequisites
+You should have installed:
+- Ruby
+- [Bundler](https://bundler.io/)

 You will need to:
 - Create a Slack workspace [here](https://slack.com/create#email).
 - Have a Slack API Token.
 You can get one by creating an app [here](http://slack.com/services/new/bot).

-You should have installed:
-- Ruby
-- [Bundler](https://bundler.io/)
+Your Slack API Token is the one that starts it `xoxb-`.
+Remember to save it somwhere safe.
+You'll use it later.
+-Personalize your bot (name, icon, etc.)

 ### Install

 - Download or clone this project into your local machine.
 - As this repository already has a Gemfile ready, you should install all the dependencies by running `bundle` in your terminal inside your project directory.
 You can also use the `bundle install` command for this purpose.
 See more about it [here](https://bundler.io/v2.0/man/bundle-install.1.html).
-If everything went well with the installation for this step, you should now have a `Gemfile.lock` file inside your directory.
+If everything went well with the installation for this step, you should now have a file named `Gemfile.lock` inside your project directory.

 ### Usage

-To start using the bot you'll need to create a file named `.env` in the root folder and paste in your Slack API Token as follows:
+To start using the bot you'll need to create a file named `.env` in the root folder of the project and paste in your Slack API Token as follows:
 `SLACK_API_TOKEN=<your token>`
 Once you have everything set, you can start the bot by running `rackup` from your terminal inside the main directory.
-After the bot is running you can invite it to your Slack channel like this:
+After the bot is running, you can invite it to a Slack channel (in the workspace you created before) like this:

 ![invite](./gifs/invite.gif)

-And off you go!
+(Your bot will appear with the name and the icon you set before) And off you go!
+Hope you enjoy it. :)

 ## Commands